WedanEmmanuel/KSM/README.md

 ## Source repository
 - The original KSM project was released in [https://github.com/asamy/ksm](https://github.com/asamy/ksm).
-- The current proeject is an improvement, resolving compilation bugs
+- The current project is an improvement, resolving compilation bugs